-Lord BACON has observed, that the inhabitants of the south are, in general, more ingenious than those of the north; but that, where the native of a cold climate has genius, he rises to a higher pitch than can be reached by the southern wits.
-This observation a late11 writer confirms, by comparing the southern wits to cucumbers, which are commonly all good in their kind; but at best are an insipid fruit: While the northern geniuses are like melons, of which not one in fifty is good; but when it is so, it has an exquisite relish.
-I believe this remark may be allowed just, when confined to the EUROPEAN nations, and to the present age, or rather to the preceding one: But I think it may be accounted for from moral causes.
-All the sciences and liberal arts have been imported to us from the south; and it is easy to imagine, that, in the first ardor of application, when excited by emulation and by glory, the few, who were addicted to them, would carry them to the greatest height, and stretch every nerve, and every faculty, to reach the pinnacle of perfection.
-Such illustrious examples spread knowledge every where, and begot an universal esteem for the sciences: After which, it is no wonder, that industry relaxes; while men meet not with suitable encouragement, nor arrive at such distinction by their attainments.
+Lord Bacon has observed, that the inhabitants of the south are, in general, more ingenious than those of the north; but that, where the native of a cold climate has genius, he rises to a higher pitch than can be reached by the southern wits.
+This observation a late 4 writer confirms, by comparing the southern wits to cucumbers, which are commonly all good in their kind, but, at best, are an insipid fruit; while the northern geniuses are like melons, of which not one in fifty is good, but when it is so, it has an exquisite relish.
+I believe this remark may be allowed just, when confined to the European nations, and to the present age, or rather to the preceding one.
+But I think it may be accounted for from moral causes.
+All the sciences and liberal arts have been imported to us from the south; and it is easy to imagine, that, in the first order of application, when excited by emulation and by glory, the few who were addicted to them would carry them to the greatest height, and stretch every nerve, and every faculty, to reach the pinnacle of perfection.
+Such illustrious examples spread knowledge every where, and begot an universal esteem for the sciences: after which, it is no wonder that industry relaxes, while men meet not with suitable encouragement, nor arrive at such distinction by their attainments.
 The universal diffusion of learning among a people, and the entire banishment of gross ignorance and rusticity, is, therefore, seldom attended with any remarkable perfection in particular persons.
-It seems to be taken for granted in the dialogue de Oratoribus,12 that knowledge was much more common in VESPASIAN'S age than in that of CICERO and AUGUSTUS.
-QUINTILIAN also complains of the profanation of learning, by its becoming too common.1 "Formerly," says JUVENAL, "science was confined to GREECE and ITALY.
-Now the whole world emulates ATHENS and ROME.
-Eloquent GAUL has taught BRITAIN, knowing in the laws.
-Even THULE entertains thoughts of hiring rhetoricians for its instruction."13 This state of learning
+It seems to be taken for granted in the dialogue de Oratoribus, that knowledge was much more common in Vespasian's age than in that of Cicero and Augustus.
+Quintilian also complains of the profanation of learning, by its becoming too common.
+'Formerly,' says Juvenal, 'science was confined to Greece and Italy.
+Now the whole world emulates Athens and Rome.
+Eloquent d Dr Berkeley.
+Minute Philosopher.